machnikd/Second_microwave_sensor/README.md

 It can be observed that the influence of objects moving between the coupled lines increases with their electrical permittivity.
 Due to their higher electrical permittivity, moist grains cause a more pronounced response on the sensor, as demonstrated above.
 This relationship will be used to determine the grain's moisture content

+## What will be done
+In the coming months, improved versions of the sensor will be designed and detailed studies will be conducted on rapeseed grains.
+A comprehensive report will then be prepared, and a summarized version of it will be published on GitHub.
+The above report is temporary